 Psathyrella multipedata - Clustered Brittlestem

 Several of the brittlestems fruit in clusters, but none in such dense posy-like bunches as Psathyrella multipedata.
-Although multipedata means having many feet, groups of the many legs within a cluster of these mushrooms share a single foot as they join together to form a common base.
+Although multipedata means having many feet, groups of the many legs within a cluster of these mushrooms share a single foot as they join to form a common base.

 Look out for impressive tufted groups of Clustered Brittlestems on soil in open woodland as well as on lawns and roadside verges where there is buried rotten timber.